bungle/lua-resty-validation/README.md

 * `~=`

 `requisite` and `requisites` check if the field value is `nil` or `""`(empty string).
-With `requisite`, if all specified fields are `nil` or `""` then all fields are invalid, and if at least one of the fields is valid then all the fields are valid. `requisites` works the same, but there you can define the number of how many fields you want to have a value that is not `nil` and not an empty string `""`.
+With `requisite`, if all the specified fields are `nil` or `""` then all the fields are invalid (provided they were not by themselves invalid), and if at least one of the fields is valid then all the fields are valid. `requisites` works the same, but there you can define the number of how many fields you want to have a value that is not `nil` and not an empty string `""`.
+These provide conditional validation in sense of:

+1. I have (two or more) fields
+2. All of them are optional
+3. At least one (or more) should be filled but I don't care which one as long as there is at least one

 ### Stop Validators